 Frequently Asked Questions:

 - Are you taking new clients?
-Yes, we gladly welcome new clients.
-Please complete the New Client Form and email or fax it to us.
+Yes, we gladly welcome new clients and referrals.
+Please complete the Potential Client Form.
 We look forward to helping you!

 - What type of law do you practice?
 We practice environmental law.
 This includes many aspects of climate change and renewable energy.
-If your case relates to another area of law (e.g., family, wills, real estate, etc.) that does not involve environmental questions, we are unable to assist you.
-For names of lawyers who can assist you with other areas of law, contact the Law Society of Upper Canada.
+If your case relates to another area of law (e.g., family, wills, real estate, etc.) that does not involve environmental questions, we are able to assist you.

 - I’m not certain that I want to retain you.
 Can I come in for a free consultation before I retain you?
 We offer an initial consultation with no ongoing obligations, but it is not free.
 You are welcome to peruse our website and our blawg (blog) to evaluate our expertise and the kind of work we do.
 Our website is located here at www.envirolaw.com.
 We provide references upon request.